 Black Friday Shopper Statistics

-It was the only day where online and in-store shopping were nearly equal, with only a 5.6 million difference.
+It was the only day when online and in-store shopping were nearly equal, with only a 5.6 million difference.

 Black Friday was the only day when both online and in-store shopping were nearly balanced, with just a 5.6 million gap between the two.